 This authentic red enchilada recipe (enchiladas rojas) is what real Mexican-Americans make at home.
 (Ask me how I know this.)
 This is what we call enchiladas callejeras or “street enchiladas.”
 It’s a recipe I enjoyed as a child, and my own kids leap for joy when I make it now.
-I hope this simple Mexican dish will be easy enough for you to cook at home on a regular basis.
+I hope this simple Mexican dish will become part of your meal rotation too.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.